 - Candidate committees – Candidate committees are controlled by a person(s) for the purpose of running for an elected office.

-- Officeholders that terminated all of their committees before the end of 2018 (see below key reminder).
+- Officeholders that terminated all of their committees prior to this calendar year (see key reminders below).

 Major Donor and Independent Expenditure Committee Campaign Statement